KT-KX/Loan_prediction_System/README.md

 - Open-source contributors for their valuable tools and frameworks.

 ## Contact
-For inquiries, please contact [Your Name or Email Here].
+For inquiries, please contact kuantian_procai@hotmail.com